 Maude, named after my granny who opened my eyes to cooking and food, is the culmination of all my life and career experiences captured into one intimate, little space.
-I’ve been so fortunate in all facets of my career but truthfully I’ve been yearning to get back in a restaurant kitchen ever since I left my job as head chef at Quo Vadis in London.
+I’ve been so fortunate in all facets of my career, but truthfully I’d been yearning to get back in a restaurant kitchen ever since I left my job as head chef at Quo Vadis in London.
 When a small restaurant space in Beverly Hills, California became available down the road from my home, I jumped at the opportunity to snap it up as my own.

 Call me crazy but working 14-15 hours a day, 6 days a week over a stinking hot stove is what I love to do.
 I worked flat out in great restaurants for the majority of my 20s, classically trained under legendary chef, Marco Pierre White.
 I thrive in a restaurant environment and from as early as I can remember, it has always been my dream to open my own.

 My career took a slight turn in my late 20s, which saw me stepping out of Michelin star kitchens to promote my food and cooking philosophy to a wider audience via a multitude of media platforms.
-Fantastic opportunities to share my philosophy opened up for me in the States so I headed over with just a suitcase in hand and have thankfully ended up a with a beautiful family, a home, flourishing veggie garden and now my first restaurant here, in Los Angeles.
+Fantastic opportunities to share my philosophy opened up for me in the States so I headed over with just a suitcase in hand and have thankfully ended up with a beautiful family, a home, flourishing veggie garden and now my first-solo restaurant here, in Los Angeles.